sergiocollado/potpourri/Notes_on_linux.md

 LFS - Linux From Scratch. [http://www.linuxfromscratch.org/]

-## ABOUT OPEN SOURCE SOFTWARE LINCESES.
+## ABOUT OPEN SOURCE SOFTWARE LICENSES.

 Mainly there are two types of licenses: restrictive and permisive